RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/05-DEU.md

 <sup>8</sup> They shall have like portions to eat, beside that which cometh of the sale of his patrimony.
 <sup>9</sup> When thou art come into the land which the LORD thy God giveth thee, thou shalt not learn to do after the abominations of those nations.
 <sup>10</sup> There shall not be found among you [any one] that maketh his son or his daughter to pass through the fire, [or] that useth divination, [or] an observer of times, or an enchanter, or a witch,
-<sup>11</sup> Or a charmer , or a consulter with familiar spirits, or a wizard, or a necromancer .
+<sup>11</sup> Or a charmer, or a consulter with familiar spirits, or a wizard, or a necromancer.
 <sup>12</sup> For all that do these things [are] an abomination unto the LORD: and because of these abominations the LORD thy God doth drive them out from before thee.
 <sup>13</sup> Thou shalt be perfect with the LORD thy God.
 <sup>14</sup> For these nations, which thou shalt possess, hearkened unto observers of times, and unto diviners: but as for thee, the LORD thy God hath not suffered thee so [to do].